LordUbuntu/pong-ncurses/README.md

 Make sure you have Python 3.10 or greater installed on you system.

-## Linux

-Every dependency is part of the Python 3.10+ standard library, so no installations are required.
-Just run the script like so:

-## Windows

-Windows hates playing nice, so the installation is a bit more involved.

-Install windows-curses
+Then with Python installed, in your Terminal / Command Line, simply run:
 ```
-pip install windows-curses
+pip install npong
 ```

 # Running the game

-To run pong, simply run the following from your terminal in the directory that pong.py is located in:
+Simply run
 ```
-python3 pong.py
+pong -h
 ```
+To see usage of the program

 # How to play
-- w, s: up, down for player 1
+- w, a, s, d: up, left, down, right for player 1
-- i, k: up, down for player 2
+- i, j, k, l: up, left, down, right for player 2
 - q: quit